Non-renormalization of the Hall viscosity of integer and Jain fractional quantum Hall phases by Coulomb interactions: The Hall viscosity in the non-relativistic field theory model of Lopez and Fradkin

 for some function $F(|z|)$ where $\langle ...\rangle$ projects out the traceless part.
 The coordinate $z$ is a relative coordinate such that for any sample shape the integration region is symmetric around $z=0$.
 It may therefore be concluded that the contributions $\Delta^{\Sigma}\bar{T}_{ij}$ and $\Delta^{\lambda}\bar{T}_{ij}$ to the (traceless part of the) stress tensor in Eq. (\ref{bosonicstresstensorpiece}) vanish identically.
+Note that our reasoning here goes through without amends starting from a non-interacting theory whose fermion bilinear $Q_W$ has an arbitrary functional dependence on the kinetic energy.
 The Hall viscosity may then be determined as before in the absence of interactions

 but now with